 Lit Crawl Austin is a collaboration between the Texas Book Festival and the Litquake Foundation.
 Inspired by the San Francisco literary festival Litquake’s long-running Lit Crawl (and produced with Litquake’s participation), Lit Crawl features some of America’s most groundbreaking and beloved writers onstage for literary mayhem in places you’d never anticipate!

-On Saturday, October 17, Lit Crawl Austin celebrates its fifth year of irreverent literary programming.
-Join us on the East Side for a night of performances, games, trivia matches, music, and all-ages storytelling sessions.
+On Saturday, October 17, Lit Crawl Austin celebrated its fifth year of irreverent literary programming.
+Thank you for joining us on the East Side for a night of performances, games, trivia matches, music, and all-ages storytelling sessions.
 Plus a coloring contest (with cocktails) for adults!

 See more Lit Crawl photos on our Festival Photo Galleries page.

-Interested in getting involved?
+Interested in getting involved for 2016?
 We’d love to have you join us as a volunteer.
 Let us know.

 2015 Lit Crawl Austin Schedule